Hevy

 Workout views

 Hevy appears in the unified workout feed.
 When a Hevy strength workout and an Apple Health strength workout start within two minutes and have compatible durations, VitalTrends treats them as one session and prefers Hevy as the primary strength log.
-The dedicated Hevy hub shows volume, PRs, muscle-group rollups, recent sessions, and how the latest lift session lined up with the next morning's WHOOP recovery or Oura readiness.
+Your Hevy sessions also show up in the Training Log alongside every other source, so you can review and edit your strength history from one place.

 API and export